 It is fully capable of blending smoothies and processing food.
 When you put this side by side against the Nutribullet 600 or Pro, you’ll immediately notice the blades of the Ninja are bigger, thicker and sturdier.

 One downside would be blade design.
-Two blades are pointed upwards and the other two downwards.
-This means you’ll have to chop ingredients into smaller bits.
+The two blades point upwards and the other two downwards.
+It means you’ll have to chop ingredients into smaller bits.
 But it’ll pulverize everything you put in it into a smooth consistency.

 Just remember to put the hard ingredients near the blades for the best results.

-Unlike the earlier Nutribullet blenders that were plagued with leaking issues, this will not be an issue with the Ninja because the seal is deep inside the lid and fit flush.
+Unlike the earlier Nutribullet blenders had issues with leaking issues, this will not be an issue with the Ninja because the seal is deep inside the lid and fit flush.
 So it won’t get loose easily and will not gather food particles.

-The Nutri Bowl really works like a mini food processor.
+The Nutri Bowl works like a mini food processor.
 It is not a gimmick by any means.
-And the compact design is nice because it’s easy to store away.
+And the compact design is good because it’s easy to store away.
 Unfortunately, it won’t be able to make a big serving.

 It is also capable of mixing bread and cake dough.
 All the information you need is inside the recipe book.

-Lastly, the Auto IQ brings it all together.
+Lastly, Auto IQ brings it all together.
 It takes away the guesswork making the perfect smoothie or mixing batter.
-Just press the preset and Auto IQ and the blender does the rest.
-It’s completely hands free after that.
+Just press the preset and Auto IQ, and the blender does the rest.
+It’s utterly hands-free after that.